 Temporary steel bollards can be removed or lowered to allow access (telescopic bollards), while others are a permanent fixture.
 Permanent steel bollards tend to be bolted to the floor or secured with concrete.

 Concrete bollards tend to be found outdoors.
 They usually take the form of large concrete blocks.
 They provide robust protection from impacts involving vehicles and are often found in public places with a high volume of pedestrians as a means of protection in the event of traffic accidents or terrorist attacks.

 Polymer bollards are a more lightweight and flexible alternative to the solid structures of steel and concrete bollards.
 The polymer plastic material offers a flexibility that isn’t possible with steel or concrete, this allows the bollard to bend on impact and return to its original shape.

 These are ideal for providing protection from industrial vehicles, such as forklift trucks.
-Alternatively, they can provide protection in areas where road vehicles (cars, lorries, etc.) are moving at slow speeds, such as car parks, airports and loading docks or bays.
+Alternatively, they can provide protection in areas where road vehicles (cars, semi-trucks, etc.) are moving at slow speeds, such as parking lots, parking garages, airports and loading docks or bays.
 These are often permeant fixtures though removeable options are available.

 Standard bollards and heavy-duty bollards